HengjieLiu/DIR-MUSA/README.md

 - [x] Upload musa code
 - [x] Upload training scripts
 - [x] Update README.md
+- [x] Upload pretrained model weights
+- [ ] Upload inference scripts

 ## Planned Enhancements
 The items below are planned enhancements.
 They may be delayed or even skipped, depending on available time and if proper data is available.
-- [ ] Upload pretrained model weights and test scripts for inference
 - [ ] Visualization demos

 ## Run the code